NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

 *   *   *   *   *   /usr/local/cron-scripts/daemon-keeper.sh -e "/usr/local/sbin/clamd" -s "clamav-clamd" -s "dovecot"
 {{< /highlight >}}

-When we run the script from a cron job, if you haven't noticed by now, we pass the <code>/usr/local/sbin/clamd</code> to the script and it is considered a running process when the output is caught by <code>grep</code> always adding one more line to the output.
+When we run the script from a cron job, if you haven't noticed by now, we pass <code>/usr/local/sbin/clamd</code> to the script and it is considered a running process when the output is caught by <code>grep</code>, always adding one more line to the output.
 So we have to eliminate it like so, or the script thinks the process is running due to count being at least <code>1</code> all the times:

 {{< highlight sh >}}
-$ ps aux | grep -v grep \
+$ ps aux \
+    | grep -v grep \
     | grep -v "/usr/local/cron-scripts/daemon-keeper.sh" \
     | grep "/usr/local/sbin/clamd"
 {{< /highlight >}}

-I
+The last thing we have to do is passing <code>-c</code> argument to the last grep, in order to count the number of running process of the daemon (yes, it is possible for a daemon to spawn more processes than one).

+{{< highlight sh >}}
+$ ps aux \
+    | grep -v grep \
+    | grep -v "/usr/local/cron-scripts/daemon-keeper.sh" \
+    | grep -c "/usr/local/sbin/clamd"
+{{< /highlight >}}

+Which either returns <code>0</code> if the daemon is not running or any number <code>>0</code> if the daemon is already running.

 ## Obtaining the Source Code